 If your dog refuses to take Meloxicam pills, you can try mixing it with food.
 In many cases, your dog won’t realize that he’s eaten a pill.

 Sometimes a dog finds the pill and refuses to eat it.
 A dog may also recognize the smell of a Meloxicam pill in its food – especially if the dog is fed the pills over an extended period.
 In this situation, you may need to gently hold the dog’s jaw open and place the pill at the back of the mouth.
-Hold the dog’s jaw shut until you are sure he has eaten the pill – some dogs keep the pill in their mouth until they can spit it out.
+Hold the dog’s jaw shut until you are sure he is eaten the pill – some dogs keep the pill in their mouth until they can spit it out.

 An oral suspension version of Meloxicam is available.
 This makes it easier to administer – as you can put the liquid into food without the dog realizing – and can be measured with a syringe.